 The product is an Intelligent Virtual Agent that engages with customers through multi-channel conversational interaction to resolve customer inquiries without human involvement.
 It utilizes Natural Language Understanding and Machine Learning to receive input from customers and make sense of it.
 The dialog flow manager, which is the part of the app we were working on, allows users to create custom conversations with given reactions performed by the chatbot – e.g. a reply, a redirect or retrieving information from the database.

 When we were first approached by the Client, the Intelligent Virtual Agent was a work in progress and there were still a lot of elements to be developed.
-The Client is an expert in the field on Natural Language Processing and was working on a chatbot that, at that time, needed the development of interface.
+The Client is an expert in the field of Natural Language Processing and was working on a chatbot that, at that time, needed the development of the interface.

 The first challenge we had to overcome was the fact that functional requirements were not clear enough to be interpreted correctly.
 When requirements are unknown or not specified, it’s difficult not only to estimate to work needed to be put into development but also to start the process overall.
-That’s why it’s important for us to help our Clients crystallize their expectations before the project kicks off, so there is no room for misinterpretation of requirements and no time is wasted.
+That’s why it’s important for us to help our clients crystallize their expectations before the project kicks off, so there is no room for misinterpretation of requirements and no time is wasted.

 In case of this project, there were only some ideas as to what the end result should look like.
 The project was turned out to be a perfect material for the product design at its best – from the sole idea to a working product.